Amy Casey Cooks

 Definitely!
 Use a Worcestershire sauce that included anchovies.
 And add a few anchovies to the salad too!

-what to serve with this dressing
+What to serve with this dressing

 This dressing also makes a delicious dip.
 These are my favorite dishes to serve with this recipe.